 As information technology systems get more complicated, computer Malware also gets more aggressive.
-With what is now, a constant onSLAught of Spear PHIshing, Credential Jacking, Ransomware and other email attacks that can easily overwhelm a user's ability to spot, your Antivirus Software is often ineffective against attacks like these and in most cases, firewalls are just like a lock on a screen door against a burglar in the night.
+With what is now a constant onSLAught of Spear PHIshing, Credential Jacking, Ransomware, and other email attacks that can easily overwhelm a user's ability to spot, your Antivirus Software is often ineffective against attacks like these.
+In most cases, firewalls are just like a lock on a screen door against a burglar in the night.

 Similar to the layers of a police officer's bulletproof vest, which utilizes multiple layers of Kevlar fabric to stop a bullet from penetrating his body, you need to weave multiple layers into your business' cybersecurity strategy.

 Defenses in Multiple Places:

 The use of coordinated, organized multiple security countermeasures to keep your network safe is based on the military principle that a multi-layered and complex defense is more difficult to defeat than a single-barrier protection system.
 Many viruses can attack the network system from multiple points means that you need to deploy robust defense mechanisms at various locations that can endure all types of attacks.

 By deploying a more modern security appliance at your network's edge that incorporates intrusion prevention and detection (IPS/IDS) as well as Geo-based firewall ruleset that can endure active network attacks and can deny traffic from bad networks such as but China and Russia, you will quickly reduce the attacks on your network.